yu-jeffy/audit.me/README.md

 Phase One returned an overall efficacy of 62.7 across 2080 queries.
 Many smart contracts scored a complete 40/40 for detection, while others showed mixed results.
 A few vulnerabilities were 0/40.
 We believe these weaknesses can be mitigated through enhancement of the dataset in the vectorstore.

+Phase Two testing has been completed.
+The result analysis is currently in progress.

 ### Technical Details

 The `doc_db.py` file processes a collection of 430 vulnerable Solidity smart contract examples.
 It extracts meaningful features from these contracts and uses them to create a Pinecone vector store.
 This vector store serves as a high-dimensional space where each point represents a unique contract, and the proximity between points corresponds to the similarity between the contracts they represent.